GrimLink/mage/README.md

 * **`mage create`**: Create a new Magento project with only few arguments
 * **`mage open [storeview]`:** Open your default store or a specific store based on the `storeview` name.
 You can also use `admin` instead of `storeview`, to open the admin panel.
-* **`mage watch`:** This alias for [mage2tv Cache Clean] monitors for Magento 2 file changes and clears only the affected cache, streamlining development.
+* **`mage watch`:** This alias for [Mage-OS Cache Clean] monitors for Magento 2 file changes and clears only the affected cache, streamlining development.
 * **`mage purge`:** This command clears all static generated files and caches, useful for troubleshooting or forcing a hard reload.
 * **`mage set mage-os`:** Easily replace Magento2 distro with the Mage-OS distro
 * **`mage new patch`:** Create a patch with ease